information, benefit, side effects, review, for

 powerful natural brain chemicals that support:

 I don't have a strong opinion regarding the effectiveness of GABA supplements.
 I think the pills may reduce anxiety in some people when used in high doses, or work better when combined with other anti-stress supplements.
-Other options for anxiety and tension that, in my opinion, are more effective include 5-HTP, tryptophan, valerian herb, kava herb, and passion flower herb.
+Other options for anxiety and tension that, in my opinion, are more effective include 5-HTP, tryptophan, valerian herb, kava herb, and passion flower herb and theanine amino acid.
 For tension relief and better sleep at night, Good Night Rx, a product that has a combination of several nutrients and herbs, works very well for sleep problems.

 Alertness and Focus